cmuparlay/parlayhash/README.md

 replacement if already there) and 50% removes, the rest of the operations are finds.
 For example, the 50% update workload will have 25% insertions, 25% removes, and 50% finds.
 The key-value pairs consist of two longs.
-The experiment is set up so 1/2 the insersions and 1/2 the removes are successfull on average.
+The experiment is set up so 1/2 the insertions and 1/2 the removes are successful on average.

 Performance is reported in millions of operations-per-second (mops) for each combination.
 The geometric mean over all combinations is also reported.